Visualization of the trigonometric sine function

 Why Choose a Mathematics-Related Profession ?

 Mathematics teaches patience, discipline, and step-by-step problem-solving skills.
 For those with a substantial background in mathematics, an unlimited number of career opportunuities are available.
 According to a 1990 publication of World Almanac Books of New York, NY, careers that require a very strong background in mathematics were listed as the five "best" jobs.
-They were :
+They were :software

 engineer